Analysis & Information Services

 7 ethical ways to use accounting software

-Innovative accounting isn’t about designing more creative P&L statements.
+At AIS, we believe innovative accounting isn’t about designing more creative P&L statements.
 It’s about using your software to help your people, your customers, your supply chain.

 For example, when you automate things—like giving staff an easy “all-in-one-place” view to customer activity and status—it brings pragmatic results like quality service and customer retention, which improves net profit.
 And it supports your commitment to treat people well.